Terms of Service

 - Disputing Payments.
 If the Merchant wishes to dispute any payment from Fortumo, this shall be done within thirty (30) days as of the date of receipt of such payment.
 Failure to do so during the aforementioned limitation period shall result in the Merchant having accepted the correctness of the payment.
 In the event of disputes regarding payments, the Party disputing the payments shall (a) provide details regarding the dispute and the reasons thereof; and (b) furnish the other Party with relevant proof in support of its dispute.
 Both Parties shall jointly determine the cause of any deviation to facilitate Fortumo to seek clarification from the Payment Providers and the data of the Payment Providers shall be conclusive evidence.

 - Declined Payments.
-The End-User’s payment may be declined by Payment Providers for several reasons, e.g. the verification data is incorrect, the End-User could not be identified due to failing security checks, insufficient funds on the End-User’s account, the End-User’s agreement has expired, Payment Provider system disruptions etc. Fortumo is not responsible for any declined or failed payments.
+The decision to charge the End-User is at the sole discretion of the Payment Provider.
+The End-User’s payment may be declined by Payment Providers for several reasons, e.g. the End-User could not be identified or verified, exceeded limits, insufficient funds on the End-User’s account, the End-User’s agreement has expired, Payment Provider system disruptions etc. Fortumo is not responsible for any declined or failed payments.

 - Illegal Actions.
-The Merchant may not use the Products for committing a crime, money laundering or financing terrorism, conducting any other breach of applicable law or for calling up for others to carry out such illegal acts.
+The Merchant may not use the Products or Merchant Services for committing a crime, money laundering or financing terrorism, conducting any other breach of applicable law or for calling up for others to carry out such illegal acts.
+The Merchant shall lose the right to the Merchant’s share generated by a Merchant Service, which violates the above, or violates the Agreement, or violates the rights of third parties or applicable laws or regulations.

 - Change of Services.
-Fortumo may, with prior notice: (1) limit, update or cancel some or all of the functionality of the Products; (2) change the form and nature of the Products (future versions of the Products may be incompatible with Merchant Services developed on or for previous versions of the Products); or (3) stop providing Products (or any features therein) to the Merchant or to merchants generally.
+Fortumo may, giving prior notice thereof: (1) limit, update or cancel some or all of the functionality of the Products; (2) change the form and nature of the Products; or (3) stop providing Products (or any features therein) to the Merchant or to merchants generally.

 - Any Breach.
-If the Merchant violates the Agreement, Fortumo may, acting reasonably and in good faith: (1) suspend or block the provision of Services without notice or otherwise restrict the Merchant's right to use the Products; (2) set a term for the Merchant to cure the breach; (3) withhold any payment of the Merchant's share or other amounts payable; and/or (4) impose a contractual penalty in the amount of 2,000 (two thousand) euros on the Merchant.
+If the Merchant violates the Agreement, Fortumo may, acting reasonably and in good faith: (1) suspend the provision of Services or otherwise restrict the Merchant’s right to use the Products and set a term for the Merchant to cure the breach; (2) withhold any payment of the Merchant’s share or other amounts payable for a reasonable time necessary to ascertain, and for covering, possible damages; and/or (3) impose a contractual penalty in the amount of 2,000 (two thousand) euros on the Merchant.
+This clause does not limit the right of Fortumo to use other remedies permitted under applicable law or the Agreement.

 - Third Party Actions.
-Fortumo may deduct from amounts payable to the Merchant or claim from the Merchant the total amount of any deduction, set off, refund, claim, refusal to credit, chargeback, withholding, reversal, fine, charge, penalty, surcharge or other loss that is applied by Payment Providers or competent authorities towards Fortumo as a result of the Merchant Services, Merchant’s (in)actions or similar circumstances attributable to the Merchant.
+Fortumo may deduct from amounts payable to the Merchant or claim from the Merchant the amount of any deduction, set off, refund, claim, chargeback, withholding, reversal, fine, charge, penalty or other loss that is applied by Payment Providers or competent authorities towards Fortumo as a result of the Merchant Services, advertisements or promotions of the Merchant Services, Merchant’s (in)actions or similar circumstances attributable to the Merchant.
 The Merchant agrees to immediately compensate Fortumo for any of the above stipulated third party actions and loss.

 - Indemnity.
-The Merchant shall defend, indemnify and hold harmless Fortumo, its licensors, subsidiaries and affiliates and their respective directors, officers, employees and agents from and against any and all claims, actions, suits or proceedings, as well as any and all chargebacks, deductions, reversals, withholdings, refunds, liabilities, damages, taxes, fines, penalties, costs, expenses (including reasonable attorney’s fees) and other losses arising out of or accruing from (1) the Merchant’s use of, or (in)actions in the course of using, the Products, (2) any Merchant Services (including their advertisements), (3) any breach by the Merchant of the representations, warranties, covenants, agreements or other obligations under the Agreement, industry standards or applicable laws.
+The Merchant shall defend, indemnify and hold harmless Fortumo and its affiliates and their respective directors, officers, employees and agents from and against any and all claims, actions, suits or proceedings, as well as any and all liabilities, damages, taxes, fines, penalties, costs, expenses (including reasonable attorney’s fees) and other losses arising out of or accruing from (1) any Merchant Services, (2) any breach by the Merchant of the representations, warranties, covenants, agreements or other obligations under the Agreement, industry standards or applicable laws.

 TERM AND TERMINATION

 - Term and Termination.
 The Agreement remains effective until terminated.
 Either Party may at any time, without cause, terminate the Agreement giving 3 (three) months prior notice thereof.
-Either Party may terminate the Agreement with immediate effect, if the other Party is in material breach of the Agreement.
+Either Party may terminate the Agreement with immediate effect, if the other Party is in breach of the Agreement and has not cured the breach within 15 (fifteen) days as of notice of the breach.

 - Consequences of Termination.
-When the Agreement is terminated, all of the legal rights, obligations and liabilities that the Merchant and Fortumo have benefited from, been subject to (or which have accrued over time whilst the Agreement has been in force) or which are expressed or intended to continue indefinitely (e.g. clauses regarding indemnity, limitation of liability, disclaimer of warranties, confidentiality, governing law, disputes etc.), shall be unaffected by the termination.
+When the Agreement is terminated, all of the legal rights, obligations and liabilities that the Merchant and Fortumo have benefited from or been subject to (or which have accrued over time) while the Agreement was in force or which are expressed or intended to continue indefinitely (e.g. clauses regarding indemnity, limitation of liability, disclaimer of warranties, confidentiality, governing law, disputes etc.), shall be unaffected by the termination.
+All licenses granted under the Agreement are terminated when the Agreement is terminated.

 DISCLAIMER OF WARRANTIES